m90/seeThru/README.md

    * v0.9.1: added the `mask` option that enables the use of a static image as alpha information, also some minor improvements in overall perfomance
    * v0.9.0: first version

-Older versions are marked "Deprecated" but still available in the downloads if you search for them.
+Older versions (< 0.9.6) are available at Google Code

 ##Thank you##
 Thanks to **[Jake Archibald][7]**, who had the original idea for this approach, **[Kathi Käppel][8]** who designed the lovely Mr. Kolor from the demo and Sebastian Lechenbauer for making fun of my git dyslexia.